 Cold cooked chicken can potentially pose several health risks if not handled or stored properly.
 It is important to understand these risks to ensure food safety and prevent foodborne illnesses.

-See also How long do you cook chicken soup on the stove
+See also How long to pressure cook boneless skinless chicken thighs

 Bacterial contamination